mkouretchian/Fundamentals-of-ML/README.md

 # Fundamentals-of-ML
-This repo is for projects our team have done in Fundamentals of ML Fall 2018 at UF.
+This repo is for projects we have done in Fundamentals of ML Fall 2018 at UF.

 # Handwritten Character Recognition: